 Money compensation for truck accidents

 Monetary damages that result from an accident can include damage to your car or even more serious, damage to you or other people in your car.
 These type of damages are generally designed and awarded to cover or reimburse, any present and future medical costs that you may incur as a result of your accident, lost wages and future loss of wages, which can be caused by missing work or sustaining an injury so severe that you are no longer able to work.
-There is no cap on how much can be awarded in damages for economic damage reimbursement, which is fortunate because medical expenses, in particular, can cost tens of thousands of dollars.
+There is no limit on the amount of money that can be awarded for economic damage.

 Personal injury law has determined that the best way to compensate a person in the event that they have been injured is to award them an amount of money so that the person feels as if the accident never happened.
 While it is impossible to recover from certain unfortunate events, such as when death results, the law will attempt to provide as much relief as possible.